 The Society might share this response if you are named a scholar or finalist.

-Endoplasmic Reticulum Stress is when beta cells are overworked.
+Endoplasmic Reticulum Stress is when pancreatic beta cells are overworked.
 The goal of my study is to prevent beta cells from being overworked by controlling the factors that prevent Endoplasmic Reticulum Stress.

 6. Greatest Accomplishment or Challenge (COMMON APP)